mind-and-motion/mind-and-motion.github.io/index.md

 Stanford Center at the Incheon Global Campus, Stanford University, South Korea.

-Hyunmin Kang is a research scientist at Stanford Center at the Incheon Global Campus.
-He received his Ph.D. in Cognitive Engineering from Yonsei University.
-His research interests include human-computer interaction, autonomous systems, and cognitive ergonomics, with a particular focus on improving the usability and safety of emerging technologies.
+Hyungchai Park is a research director at the Stanford Center at the Incheon Global Campus.
+He received his Ph.D. in Mechanical Engineering from Stanford University.
+His research focuses on the integrated analysis of data from vehicles, drones, and urban infrastructure within smart cities.